JemRF/RF-Documentation/pages/wifidocs/wifi32s-config.md

 The default temperature reading is in Celsius.
 Click this option to change the temperature readings to Fahrenheit.

-### Static IP Address

-Enter the IP Address you wish to allocate to the sensor.
-This is useful if you are polling the device from another computer and do not want the IP Address to ever change.

-### Gateway, Subnet & DNS

-These settings are mandatory if you want to set a static IP address.
-If you do not know the subnet mask and gateway of your router you can easily get it as follows:

-Windows - Open a command prompt windows and type ipconfig, then page up and look for Subnet Mask and Gateway

-Linux - Open a terminal session and type  netstat -nr.
-This will give you the Gateway.
-Now type ifconfig, and look for the Mask.

 ### ReStart
 The ReStart button performs a power restart, needed to set on clear the